LCAD-UFES/carmen_lcad/sharedlib/libsqueeze_seg_v2/README.md

 To install OpenCV in Python with virtualenv activated, do: python -m pip install opencv-python

-### If you would like to use tensorflow with GPU and tensorflow-gpu it is not working properly:
+### If you would like to use tensorflow with GPU and tensorflow-gpu is not working properly:

 Build tensorflow from source:
 https://www.tensorflow.org/install/source

-Use the steps for build tensorflow-1.11.0 with GPU support, with python	2.7, GCC 4.8 and Bazel 0.15.0.
+Use the steps for build tensorflow-1.11.0 with GPU support, python	2.7, GCC 4.8 and Bazel 0.15.0.